 I walked for a short while - much further than I remembered - and was about to turn back when I saw it.
 Directly ahead, shimmering in the moonlight, stood the house; the light from the hearthfire faintly glowing in the doorway.
 Smoke seeped slowly through the roof-thatch, silvery in the moonglow, rising like the vapours from a fetid fen.

-I moved towards the light, and upon reaching the door I heard singing: soft, lilting, sweet; and yet I shivered to hear it.
+soft, lilting, sweet; and yet I shivered to hear it.
 For, more than anything else, the sound possessed the haunting melancholy quality of a chill autumn wind through bare willow branches.